OUSmartInfrastructure/ParticlePhotonMQTTClient/README.md

 A slightly modified (for simplicity) version of the library by Thomas Rockenbauer (https://github.com/hl68fx) who adapted the original library (for Arduino) to work with Particle Photon & Core was used.

 By default, the sensor should be addressable via 0x76, but there have been some cases where it was only accesible via 0x77.
-Should you run into such problems be sure to first run the adress scan sketch also included in this project in the examples directory.
+Should you run into such problems be sure to first run the adress scan sketch also included in this project.
 The file to look for is i2cscan.ino and all this will do is to scan the entire I2C addressable block and report which ones have something connected via the serial monitor so be sure to setup that one too.

 To test the sensor exclusively, you can run the sketch below in your web IDE and be sure to lookout for the readings in your serial monitor.